Hayes Street Closure Activity July 5, 2025

 A Street Closure That Fails the Climate, the Community, and Common Sense You’ve probably heard the pitch: closing streets is good for the environment.
 Fewer cars, more walk-ability, climate wins.
 But here’s what actually happens when the 400 block of Hayes Street is closed and why it undermines the very goals it claims to support.
 Let’s be real: Hayes Valley … Read post

 Update (Dec 2025):This piece was originally published in May 2025.
 More than six months later, the issues raised here remain unresolved — and in many cases have intensified.
 Subsequent permit renewals, “activation” programming, and political messaging have reinforced the same pattern described below.
-Hayes Street is more than just a place to eat or stroll, it’s a working commercial corridor … Read post
+Documentation Hub For the full record of the Hayes Street closure permit, monitoring logs, and policy analysis, … Read post

 May 22, 2025 SFMTA, SFCTA and Supervisor Bilal Mahmood: We write to follow up on our recent letter (below), which outlined urgent concerns about the Hayes Street closure…chief among them: ongoing noncompliance, lack of transparency, and the exclusion of the broader community from shaping its future.
 We’ve learned that an event has been announced for tomorrow, Friday, May 23rd, promoting … Read post